whitesnowx/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `select 2`. <br> Selects the 2nd person in the staff book.
 * `filter t/tutor` followed by `select 1` <br> Selects the 1st person in the results of the `filter` command.
-* `sort p/` followed by `select 1` <br> Selects the 1st person in the results of the `sort` command, which should be the person with the smallest lowest phone number.
+* `sort p/` followed by `select 1` <br> Selects the 1st person in the results of the `sort` command, which should be the person with the smallest phone number.

 ### Clearing all entries : `clear`